 <h3>Functions</h3>

-takes a parameter list of names, that is matched to a set of declarations, while the new-style declaration takes a parameter list of declarations.
+C support both old-style and new-style function declarations.
+The old-style declaration takes a parameter list of names, that is matched to a set of declarations, while the new-style declaration takes a parameter list of declarations.
 However, both styles have in common that the function has a return type.

 private Type m_returnType;